dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 - 2017-03-30-java-platform-and-java-community-process-overview
 ---

 **TL;DR** Spring Boot was initially conceived with microservices applications in mind.
-But, as it excelled as a starting point to applications based on the Spring framework, many has started to wonder how to integrate JavaServer Faces (JSF) with Spring Boot.
-In this article we are going to put all the moving pieces together, and build a small application that enable users to list and persist products on a database.
+But, as it excelled as a starting point for applications based on the Spring framework, many have started to wondering how to integrate JavaServer Faces (JSF) with Spring Boot.
+In this article we are going to put all the moving pieces together, and build a small application that enable users to list and persist products to a database.

 ## What is JavaServer Faces (JSF)